Art Instruction for your Green School Grant Application

 - The dialogue touches on the variety of solid waste that students regularly encounter and how they can make choices and influence their community to be stewards of responsible consumption and waste management.

 - We discuss the variety of recycling, composting, consumer choices, and other waste management options they see in their school, home and community.
 We challenge them to increase awareness and action, not only in themselves, but in classmates, families, scout groups and neighborhoods.

 Below are a suggested programs that you may consider as you are applying for the 2017/2018 grants:

 Suggested for KINDERGARTEN, 1ST GRADE, 2ND GRADE, AND 3RD GRADE

 Anthony 'AO' Oropeza is the artist behind Amigoman, a bilingual comic book super hero, and the newly created Eco Green Team.
 Oropeza is the entrepreneur behind Strong Ave.
 Studios, which he founded in 2000.
 He is also writer, artist, art director, marketer and publisher.

 Comic Book Creator, Writer, Artist and Publisher of bilingual comic book AMIGOMAN and the Eco-Green Team.
 AMIGOMAN books are created for different age groups from Pre-8th.
-AO's class visits are 45 minutes and he discusses and demonstrate what he does as an artist and creator.
+AO's class visits are 45 minutes and he discusses and demonstrates what he does as an artist and creator.
 AO will conduct an interactive drawing and writing lesson.
-With every visit students receive Amigoman items such as coloring pages, activity pages, mock comic pages, book marks, postcards and/or stickers.
+With every visit students receive AMIGOMAN items such as coloring pages, activity pages, mock comic pages, book marks, postcards and/or stickers.
 Books are for sale and available at a school discount rate.
 COST: $170/class of 25 students